kube-logging/kube-logging.github.io/docs/deploy/_index.md

 ---

----
-title: Check the Logging operator deployment
+## Check the Logging operator deployment
----

 To verify that the installation was successful, complete the following steps.